A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Exponential Utility Maximization

+By \eqref{eq:v_gamma_bilinear}, a linear trading strategy corresponds to a matrix \(X\in\band\) with terminal value \(-\frac12 ZXZ^\top\), so that \(\band\) is the matrix counterpart of the set of admissible linear strategies.
+The exponential utility maximization problem can therefore be viewed as a Gaussian log-determinant optimization problem over the subspace \(\band\).

-The following solves the exponential utility maximization problem \eqref{eq:exp_util}. \begin{proposition} There exists a unique decomposition \be \pre=\hat Q^{-1}+\hat\Gamma, \ \ \hat Q\succ 0, \ \ \hat Q\in \band^{\perp}, \ \ \hat\Gamma\in\band. \ee The maximizer $\hat\gamma=(\hat\gamma_1,...,\hat\gamma_{n})$ for the optimization problem \eqref{eq:exp_util} is unique (and lies in $\mathcal A_l$) with terminal wealth given by \be V^{\hat\gamma}=-\frac{1}{2} Z \hat\Gamma Z^{\top}. \ee The corresponding value is given by \be \mathbb E_{\mathbb P}\left[-\exp\left(- V^{\hat\gamma}\right)\right]=-\sqrt{\frac{|\hat Q|}{|\Sigma|}}. \ee \end{proposition}
+The following solves the exponential utility maximization problem \eqref{eq:exp_util}. \begin{proposition} There exists a unique decomposition \be \pre=\hat Q^{-1}+\hat\Gamma, \ \ \hat Q\succ 0, \ \ \hat Q\in \band^{\perp}, \ \ \hat\Gamma\in\band. \ee The maximizer $\hat\gamma$ for the optimization problem \eqref{eq:exp_util} is unique (and lies in $\mathcal A_l$) with terminal wealth given by \be V^{\hat\gamma}=-\frac{1}{2} Z \hat\Gamma Z^{\top}. \ee The corresponding value is given by \be \mathbb E_{\mathbb P}\left[-\exp\left(- V^{\hat\gamma}\right)\right]=-\sqrt{\frac{\det(\hat Q)}{\det(\Sigma)}}. \ee \end{proposition}

 \begin{remark} The framework of Proposition \ref{thm:finance_value} shows that, in the Gaussian setting with exponential utility, the optimal portfolio is linear and can be characterized through a specific matrix decomposition.
-Our model is deliberately general and accommodates several realistic market features, including partial information, the presence of non-traded assets, and the ability to trade indices rather than individual securities.
-The latter corresponds to situations in which an investor can trade a portfolio (index) formed as a linear combination of underlying risky assets that are not individually tradable.
-Furthermore, the information structure we consider is not necessarily a filtration: information may be lost over time, reflecting practical limitations such as delayed observations, aggregation of data, or reporting constraints. \end{remark}
+The model accommodates partial information, non-traded assets, the trading of indices rather than individual securities, and an information structure that need not be a filtration, so that information may be lost over time. \end{remark}